clekstro/pssst/README.md

 pssst
 =====

-Rails engine to add users to (silently) communicate in real time.
+Rails engine to allow users to (silently) communicate in real time.